NFT token detail for exoplanet GJ 667 C e. Only at exoplanetary.systems

-GJ 667 C e is a sub_neptune exoplanet discovered in 2013 using the Radial Velocity method.
+GJ 667 C e is a gas_giant exoplanet discovered in 2013 using the Radial Velocity method at La Silla Observatory.
+The 3.6 m ESO Telescope was employed with the instruments of the HARPS Spectrograph.

 GJ 667 C e image